Buy here & SAVE - online rates are $8-$20 per person LESS than walk-up.

-House the largest and most comprehensive collection of ancient Egyptian, Greek, Roman and Asian art in the Southwest United States.
+An iconic San Antonio landmark housing the largest and most comprehensive collection of ancient Egyptian, Greek, Roman and Asian art in the Southern USA.
+An unforgettable experience!

 The oldest Veterans of Foreign Wars Post in the United States.

-An immersive Texas experience.
-Explore the Museum’s Hall of Horns, and the Texas Ranger Museum and Ranger town.
+An immersive Texas experience, explore hundreds of animal species, the Texas Ranger Gallery and Ranger Town.

 One story above the river, visit St. Mary’s Catholic Church, the Majestic, Aztec and Empire Theaters.
-Also a great location for guests of the Hotel Valencia, the Drury Inn and Drury Plaza, the Omni La Mansion Hotel and the Holiday Inn Riverwalk to hop on and hop off.
+Also a great location for guests of the Hotel Valencia, the Drury Inn and Drury Plaza, the Omni La Mansion Hotel and the Holiday Inn River Walk to hop-on and hop-off.
+'Selena Bridge' bus stop.

 Founded in 1731 and is the oldest continuously functioning religious community in Texas.
 The Spanish Governor’s Palace was constructed in the early 18th century as the “Presidio San Antonio de Bejar”.
 It marked Spanish settlement under King Ferdinand VI.

-Tour the museum and gardens of preservationist Walter Mathis.
-(Bus stop in front of the Friendly Spot)
+(Bus stop in front of the Friendly Spot restaurant/bar)

 Shops, stores, the movie Alamo The Price Of Freedom at the IMAX, restaurants, bars, movie theaters, and the Rivercenter Lagoon.